GrossDesignCo/concordance-app-poc/public/scripture/genesis/genesis-3/genesis-3.englishNatural.md

 And the human called-out his wife's name Life-Giver (Eve); that she was Mother of all Living.

-And He-Who-Is God made to Human and to his woman; tunics of skin and clothed them.
+And He-Who-Is God made to Human (Adam) and to his woman; tunics of skin and clothed them.

 And He-Who-Is God said,
 "Behold, the human has become as one